 In this chapter, I propose that we have duties to ourselves based on our intrinsic value, our autonomy and our capacity for well-being.
 I assume that persons are intrinsically valuable and rely on the view according to which, in order to delineate what is important about persons, we should consider various complex and partially overlapping capabilities.
 Among others, this includes the capability to form strong emotional ties and set up and pursue meaningful goals.
 I start the next section with the assumption that something like this view is true.
-Furthermore, I rely on one of our deepest convictions, namely, that morality is essentially impartial, in order to suggest that just as we have the duty to respect others and the duty to improve and realize our own well-being.
+Furthermore, I rely on one of our deepest convictions, namely, that morality is essentially impartial, in order to suggest that just as we have the duty to respect others and the duty to improve the well-being of others, we also have the duty to respect ourselves and the duty to improve and realize our own well-being.